martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture9-notes.lagda.md

 today, but for practical applications one can usually forget about them and use `ua` as a black box.
-The key idea though is that they are similar to `hcomp`'s, but instead of attaching (higher dimensional) paths to a base we attach equivalence to a type.
-One of the original applications of this was to give computational meaning to transporting in a line of types constructed by `hcomp` in the universe (`Type`).
+The key idea though is that they are similar to `hcomp`'s, but instead of attaching (higher dimensional) paths to a base we attach equivalences to a type.
+One of the original applications of Glue types was to give computational meaning to transporting in a line of types constructed by `hcomp` in the universe `Type`.

 For us today the important point is that transporting along the path constructed using `ua` applies the function underlying the